survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ### Alternative Designs

 There are a couple of alternatives to the current design.
-The data structure it uses is convenient.
-This is true especially for lane related operations (e.g. moving notes). `Lanes` know which `Notes` they contain.
+The data structure, it uses is convenient.
+This is true particularly for lane related operations (e.g. moving notes). `Lanes` know which `Notes` they contain.

 This will be important as we implement drag and drop.
-Incidentally the current structure would work nicely with a backend.
+Incidentally the current structure would work nicely with a back-end.
 The current structures would map neatly to a RESTful API.
 We would have resources for both `Lanes` and `Notes`.
 Each action would then operate through these directly using standard CRUD interface.

-That said the current solution isn't ideal.
+That said, the current solution isn't ideal.
 There's a fair amount of complexity.
-Especially having to track relations is a little painful.
+Especially, having to track relations is a little painful.
 One way to deal with this problem would be to drop `notes` array from `Lane` level and inverse the relation.
 This means a `Note` would have to know into which `Lane` it belongs.
 It would also have to know its position.
 In our current solution position is given by the location in `notes` array.

 This change would push our problems elsewhere.
 We would still have to resolve which `Notes` belong to a `Lane`.
 In addition, we would have to resolve their order.
 Ordering operations would become harder to pull off.
-Integrating with a backend would become more challenging due to the mapping.
+Integrating with a back-end would become more challenging due to the mapping.
 By pushing references to the `Note` we could drop those `attach` and `detach` parts.
 That would simplify reference handling somewhat.

 We could also consider modeling `NoteStores` as individual instances.
-In this case each `Lane` would be associated with a `NoteStore` of its own.
+In this case, each `Lane` would be associated with a `NoteStore` of its own.
 Again, the problem with relations would disappear.
 We would still have to manage these stores, though.
 This would tie `NoteStores` to components tightly.
 It goes against the basic principles of Flux.
 It is considered a Flux anti-pattern.

-Sometimes there's no clear cut way way to deal with data modeling.
+Sometimes there's no clear cut way to deal with data modeling.
 It is even possible Flux isn't the right architecture for this application.
 Flux works well with flat structures.
 Once you get dynamic nesting like in this case, it might start to get a little complicated.
 It is possible better solutions appear as people get more experienced with it.
 The solution I'm presenting here is just one possibility amongst many.

 ## Implementing Edit/Remove for `Lane`